-Co-lead by Ruth Neustifter and Thomas Sasso, the Sexual and Gender Diversity cluster researches the themes of sexuality, gender, sex and relationships.
+Co-led by Malissa Bryan, Adam Davies, and Ruth Neustifter, the Sexual and Gender Diversity cluster researches the themes of sexuality, gender, sex and relationships.
 It considers the intersection of these themes in their diverse forms and how they relate to families, work and wellbeing.
-Ruth co-chairs the annual Guelph Sexuality Conference, Canada’s leading annual training and education forum for sexual health professionals.
-In addition to this, cluster co-lead Thomas Sasso is the co-founder of Guelph’s Sexual and Gender Diversity Research Lab, a supportive learning environment for conducting sexual and gender diversity research.
-The Sexual and Gender Diversity Cluster prioritizes the intersectional diversity of sexual and gender identities, and seeks to improve the well-being of individuals through high-quality and value-driven research, teaching, mentorship, and community engagement.
+The Sexual and Gender Diversity Cluster prioritizes the intersectional diversity of sexual and gender identities and seeks to improve the well-being of individuals through high-quality and value-driven research, teaching, mentorship, and community engagement.

 Current and Future Projects:

 New AO Rainbow TikTok channel makes learning effective and inspiring